volkanyungul/bank-account/README.md

 ## Assumptions and implementation decisions
 * My initial plan was to implement messaging from the **producer** to the **balance-tracker**, and from the **balance-tracker** to the **audit-system** using Kafka.
 In the BankAccountService code block, it states that processTransaction should be called by the credit and debit generation threads.
 Because of this, I thought that all modules should be part of the same application.
+I used Spring Events to communicate between the modules.
 * In the 'Producer' section, it states: "Debits will have a negative amount and credits a positive amount.".
 My initial plan was to store the debit amount in the object as positive internally, and distinguish between **Credit** and **Debit** using the [TransactionType.java](src/main/java/com/volkanyungul/bank_account/producer/dto/TransactionType.java) enum.
 However, in the current implementation, amount is negative for Debit case.
 As a result, I only needed **"add"** method in the